indrekots/indrekots.github.io/_posts/articles/2013-10-30-setting-up-redis-replication.md

 * To test if current setup is working, run `redis-cli`
 * Then run ´SET keyname "fido"´ this will set a new key and its value
 * To retrieve a keu value, run `GET keyname`, and the result should be "fido"

+##Configuring Redis

+Now that we know Redis is working, let's continue configuring Redis.
+Configuration file is located at `/etc/redis/redis.conf`.